qdeslandes/yall/README.md

 On Linux, changing a subsystem status is atomic, it can be done from concurrent threads.

+### C++

+The `include` folder of the library contains `Yall.hpp` which defines a classe to handle Yall in a C++ way.
+It can be used the same way as the library, except it handle some features throughs C++ facilities, see `tests/cpp/main.cpp` for more informations.

 ### Debugging

 If yall produce a strange behaviour, it is possible to get debug informations in runtime.
 To do this, you must run the debug version of the library (`yalld`), and enable debug mode through `yall_enable_debug()`.
 The library will automatically create a `yall` subsystem and print the log messages.
 This subsystem write logs in console with a minimal log level of `yall_debug`.